What is the Letter of Guarantee?

 Step 4:Bank charges fees to give this letter.

 - It helps new businesses to grow as banks help them to get goods from suppliers.

 - It helps in overseas trade and increases export and import.

 - It protects the buyer of bonds from defaults.

 Some of the disadvantages are as follows.

-- As the bank acts as a guarantor, so it enables bond issuers to issue more bonds than required and if they default, the bank will make the payment. so the default rate increases.
+- As the bank acts as a guarantor, so it enables bond issuers to issue more bonds than required, and if they default, the bank will make the payment.
+So the default rate increases.

 It is an important part of the economy now.
 It helps in the smooth running of the business across borders.
-A letter of guarantee has made the bond market more secured and investors are willing to invest in risky bonds as well with bank guarantees.
+A letter of guarantee has made the bond market more secure, and investors are willing to invest in risky bonds as well with bank guarantees.